Visiting Bruce Peel Special Collections

-*NEW* Submit your Retrieval Request Form at least 24 hours before your visit to ensure that library materials are available for your use.
+Submit a Retrieval Request Form at least 24 hours before your visit to ensure that library materials are available for your use.

 Finding Library Materials

-Books housed in Bruce Peel Special Collections are listed in the
+Books housed in Bruce Peel Special Collection are listed in the

 University of Alberta Libraries' "Classic Catalogue."